Blevs/blevs/content/blog/clojure-crash-course.md

 ```

 It takes a vector of variable names and expressions.
 The expressions are
-evaluated and the variables are bound to their value within `body`.
-We can
+evaluated and the variables are bound to their value inside of the `let`'s
-reference earlier variables within the expressions for later variables.
+scope.
+We can reference earlier variables within the expressions for later
+variables, as well as in the body.

 Again, they are constant and we do not mutate their values.

 ## Data Structures {#data-structures}

-We are on to our last bits of syntax.

 ### Numbers {#numbers}